bjss-data-academy/apache-spark-databricks/aggregation.md

 See also [dropDuplicates()](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.dropDuplicates.html) for a way to specify which combination of columns needs to be unique.

 ## Join
-Generally, we want to be combining data from multiple tables in our silver layer processing.
+Generally, we need to combine data from multiple tables in our silver layer processing.
 The `.join()` method allows us to combine dataframes.

 We'll start with two related tables. `scores_df` once again holds the score information for a number of players.
 Additional reference table `contacts_df` holds email contact details for players: